Prakhoo3012/Prakhoo3012/README.md

 - 📫 How to reach me: kulshrestha227@gmail.com

 # 💫 About Me:
-I'm currently working on a ecommerce website <br>I'm a Full stack django developer
+I'm currently working on a ecommerce website

 # 💻 Tech Stack: